agus-gian/laravel-meta-generator/README.md

 ### 2. Using a Local Repository

-If the package is not yet published on Packagist, you can add it as a local repository.
-In your project's `composer.json`, add the following under the `repositories` section:
+If the package isn’t published on Packagist yet, add it as a local repository.
+Modify your project's `composer.json`:

 ```json
 "repositories": [